 - Ties the student’s clinical condition to their needs for specific housing accommodations.

-- Describes recommended accommodations as a means to mitigate the impact of their disability in a residential setting.
+- Describes recommended accommodations to mitigate the impact of their disability in a residential setting.